 Then I left the clay uncovered for 24 hours so that it could gain strength from drying and hardening somewhat.

-After this I went back working on the sculpture a little more tentatively always with an eye to its ability to support itself up and with a haunting feeling that perhaps I was asking too much of it to take its enormous weight.
+After this I went back to working on the sculpture a little more tentatively always with an eye to its ability to support itself and with a haunting feeling that perhaps I was asking too much of it to carry its enormous weight.
 I thought of my mother-in-law, the sculptor Sally Arnup, and her carefully planned and executed armatures... that’s the proper way to make a sculpture.
-In this case, there was continuous shilly-shallying about exact positioning of both arms and the head and the hands.
-On and off, up and down...
-These are always areas of difficulty for me that require many changes.
-It was more complex than normal since working on this scale meant that moving an arm might mean moving 20 kg of clay and when elevated, of course, this has to be well stuck on!
+In this case, I continued on with a constant shilly-shallying about the positioning of both arms.
+On and off they went, and up and down...
+Arms, hands and head: these are always areas of difficulty for me that require many alterations.
+This sculpture was more complex than normal since working on this scale meant that moving an arm might mean moving 20 kg of clay and when elevated, of course, this has to be well stuck on!

-Most people were very polite but nonetheless having this external feedback brought about a clearer view of the piece.
-I could suddenly clearly see the head was in the wrong place and much too small so I removed it.
-This gave a nice opportunity to work on the skull and face separately and sort out its symmetry, etc. It must have weighed about 25 kgs but I repositioned it in a much better place along with the arms once more.
+Most people were, as usual, very polite but nonetheless having this external feedback brought about a clearer view of the piece.
+I could suddenly see the head was in the wrong place and much too small so I chopped it off.
+This gave a nice opportunity to work on the skull and face separately and sort out its symmetry issues, etc. The head must have weighed about 25 kgs but I repositioned it in a much better place along with the arms once more.
 It was soon after this that that the sculpture started to collapse again, but this time at virtually every joint.
 This is normally terminal for a clay sculpture.
 So this time chocs of wood would not have been enough.
 To save it I began hollowing out the top half of the figure so as to decrease the pressure from the weight of clay

 |Fighting to save the structure from collapse, I hollowed out the top of the figure|

-I would not normally hollow sculpture until I was truly happy that it was virtually finished and all the forms were in the right place doing the right thing… But the weight of wet clay was so considerable that the whole thing would have fallen to the floor if not quickly reduced in bulk.
+Normally I would not hollow out a sculpture until I was truly happy that it was virtually finished and all the forms were in the right place doing the right thing… But the weight of wet clay was so considerable that the whole thing would have fallen to the floor if not quickly reduced in bulk.

 Once hollowed I again I left the piece to recover by hardening it still more in the air for a couple of days.
 It became firm enough to be workable and I finished modelling the forms as quickly as I could.
 I thought I had resolved the sculpture’s aesthetic problems, and it was standing well, so I continued hollowing it out all the way down and let it dry out completely.
 To complete this hollowing process the sculpture needed to be turned on its side so that it could also be hollowed from underneath.